nightw/gleba-reborn/README.md

 #### Optional Settings

+These are disabled by default but can be enabled in the mod settings.
+(Main Menu > Settings > Mod Settings)

-- **Change or Disable Spoilage for Individual Items:** In the mod settings you can choose the separate spoilage times for nutrients, bacteria, and agricultural science packs, or make them never spoil.
+- **Change or Disable Spoilage for Individual Items:** Choose separate spoilage times for nutrients, bacteria, and agricultural science packs, or make them never spoil.

+- **Always Fresh Agricultural Science:** When enabled, newly crafted agricultural science is always 100% fresh, even if the ingredients were partially spoiled.

+- **More Seeds from Fruit:** Increases the rate at which seeds are produced by processing fruit, to speed up the process of establishing your first farms on Gleba.

 ---